Civil Engineering Advisory Council Members

-Claudia Gunsch is an Associate Professor in the department of Civil and Environmental Engineering at Duke University.
+Claudia Gunsch is a Professor in the Department of Civil and Environmental Engineering at Duke University.
 She began her academic career at Purdue University where she earned her B.S. in Civil Engineering in 1998.
 She then matriculated to Clemson University where she earned her M.S. in 2000 and immediately entered the doctoral program at the University of Texas at Austin.
 After obtaining her PhD, she joined the Duke Faculty in August 2004.
 Dr. Gunsch's research bridges environmental engineering and molecular biotechnology.
 Current research projects focus on investigating the impacts of emerging contaminants on biological treatment processes, developing genetic bioaugmentation technologies for improving the bioremediation efficacy of recalcitrant contaminants, studying microbial evolution following exposure to anthropogenic contaminants and developing innovative water treatment technologies for industrial and developing world applications.
 She is the recipient of the 2009 National Science Foundation Faculty Early Career Development Award.
 She is a member of the Editorial Board for Industrial Biotechnology and also serves as an Associate Editor for the journal Biodegradation.